AdobeDocs/experience-manager-65.en/help/sites-authoring/scaffolding.md

 >[!NOTE]
 >
->Although there is a Scaffolding [mode](/help/sites-authoring/author-environment-tools.md#page-modes) available, the maintenance and creation of scaffolds as well as creating new pages from scaffolds is done in the classic UI.
+>Although there is a Scaffolding [mode](/help/sites-authoring/author-environment-tools.md#page-modes) available, the maintenance and creation of scaffolds and creating new pages from scaffolds is done in the classic UI.
 See [Scaffolding](/help/sites-classic-ui-authoring/classic-feature-scaffolding.md) in the classic UI authoring documentation for details.